-As desred by PPDR organizations, system serving PPDR should be able to support a broad variety of applications.
+System serving PPDR should be able to support a broad variety of applications.

 Simultaneous use of multiple applications

-As desired by PPDR organizations, systems serving PPDR should be able to support the simultaneous use of several different applications with a range of bit rate.
+Systems serving PPDR should be able to support the simultaneous use of several different applications with various bit rate requirements.

 Some PPDR users may require the integration of multiples applications (e.g. voice and low/medium speed data) over the complete network or on a high speed network to service localized areas with intensive on-scene activity.